smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ## Potential Downsides

 SDL is not able to check that 2 different transports belong to the same device.

-On device connected by 2 different devices will be 2 devices for SDL.
+The device connected by 2 different types of transport SDL will understand as different 2 devices.

 ## Alternative solutions